ASE Certification: Improve Your Auto Career Opportunities

 Blog image

 Testing for certification requires hands-on work experience, which varies depending on the test you choose.
-According to ASE’s requirements, technicians usually need at least two years of relevant experience to apply for testing.
+According to ASE’s requirements, technicians need at least two years of relevant experience to apply for testing.

 At UTI, completing the Automotive Technology program counts as one year of that requirement because the program is ASE-accredited.16 That means graduates are better prepared to test for certification sooner.